postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 To learn more about this feature, refer to [Sending body data](/docs/sending-requests/requests/#sending-body-data).

-* **Location:** Path to local directory containing postman files.
+* **Location:** Path to local directory containing Postman files.
 The default path populated as a placeholder is `~/Postman/files`.

-For Postman app, you can modify the working directory.
+For the Postman app, you can modify the working directory.
 While uploading a file to the app during a POST request, you will be able to view the file only when it is present in the working directory.

 <img alt="Working directory on web" src="https://assets.postman.com/postman-docs/working-directory-web.jpg" width="350px">

 For Postman web, the working directory cannot be modified.
-When you upload a file on the web, it creates a folder with a random alphanumeric name (e.g. 6OPkYiXVr) in the `~/Postman/files` directory whether or not the file is selected within the working directory or outside the working directory.
-Since the file’s relative path to the working directory remains unchanged, the new folder created would enable you to continue testing with files selected anywhere from your Desktop.
-To ensure a seamless experience for your team members, it is recommended that the files are located in `~/Postman/files` directory.
+When you upload a file on the web, it creates a folder with a random alphanumeric name (such as `6OPkYiXVr`) in the `~/Postman/files` directory even when the file is selected within the working directory or outside the working directory.
+Since the file’s relative path to the working directory remains unchanged, the new folder created enables you to continue testing with files selected anywhere from your Desktop.
+To ensure a seamless experience for your team members, it is recommended that you keep files in the `~/Postman/files` directory.
 You can view all the files within the newly created folders in the working directory.

 * **Allow reading files outside working directory:** Set this option to ON if you want Postman to read files from outside the Postman working directory.
 Postman persists your file paths for binary file and form-data request bodies.
 To learn more about this feature, refer to [Sending body data](/docs/sending-requests/requests/#sending-body-data).